CJOC3/CTFChallenges/picoCTF2021/Static ain't always noise/Static.md

 ### Description
-- Can you look at the data in this binary: static?
-This BASH script might help!
+- Can you look at the data in this binary: <a href="static"> static? </a>  This BASH script might help!

 ### Category
 - General Skills